mandarini/TwoJSInteractions/README.md

 * It also uses the [jQuery](https://jquery.com/) library, which can be linked from [here](https://code.jquery.com/).

 ## Description
-This is a simple showcase (with less features possible) of mouse and keyboard interactions in Two.js.
+This is a simple showcase (with the least features possible) of mouse and keyboard interactions in Two.js.
 A ball is created and then moved around and changed size and color according to user mouse movements and key presses.